Evaluate Foods for CNS Compliance

 - How to Evaluate Foods Made from Scratch for Compliance with the CNS (CSDE)

-Note: A nutrient analysis is not required for entrees that are sold as part of reimbursable meals in NSLP and SBP, and are also sold a la carte at the same meal on the same day.
+- Foods prepared from scratch using a recipe: Examples include entrees sold only a la carte (not as part of reimbursable NSLP and SBP meals), e.g., pizza, chef’s salad, and chicken nuggets; soups; cooked grains such as rice and pasta with added fat (e.g., oil, margarine, or butter) and salt; cooked vegetables with added fat (e.g., oil, margarine, or butter) and salt; salad with dressing; fruit smoothies; and baked goods such as muffins and cookies.
+Note: A nutrient analysis is not required for entrees that are sold as part of reimbursable NSLP and SBP meals and also sold a la carte at the same meal on the same day.
 These entrees are exempt from the CNS.
 This exemption applies only to the three categories of main dish entree items as defined by the CNS.

 These worksheets evaluate foods and recipes for CNS compliance.